Mojiz Hasan

 Mojiz Hasan is a Pakistani theatre and film actor.
 He has appeared in several notable theatre plays and feature films.
 In 2019, he played a role of Jerry in Azfar Jafri's Heer Maan Ja opposite Hareem Farooq and Ali Rehman Khan.
 Mojiz Hasan is known for his comedy, his acting skills are natural.
-As per the Big stars of Lollywood, "Mojiz Hasan is the real actor, he is what he is".
+As per the big stars of Lollywood, "Mojiz Hasan is the real actor, he is what he is".
 "His acting skills are natural, he is the same in real life and off the camera".
 Mojiz Hasan started his career as a stage actor for some well known stage shows written by Pakistan's biggest star "Anwar Maqsood".
 After his stage shows Mojiz Hasan become famous for his acting skills and in 2018 he signed up for his first featured film "Parchi".
 His comedy character was highlighted so much that in the year 2019 and 2021 "Mojiz Hasan" signed 2 more films.
-He is not only an actor but also a Gold Medalist from Pakistan's 1 of the top University "Indus Valley School of Arts".
+He is also a gold medalist from Indus Valley School of Arts.
 Mojiz Hasan completed his graduation in the year 2016 in Communication Design and was awarded the Alumni Award.

 Mojiz currently works as the head of Marketing in the food industry in Dubai since 2023.